stevearrants/style/docs/structurecontent.md

 * Can be hard to read and search for
 * May duplicate other content on your site
-* Mean that content is not where people expect to find it.
+* Mean that content is not where people expect to find it

 If you're thinking about posting FAQs, review the content and look for ways to improve it.
 Unless there's a compelling reason, avoid FAQs.